Macyatmacy/img_cls_exp/README.md

 Diagnose based on medical images may not be enough reliable and popularized nowadays, but it's promissing that ML may help the medical field a lot.
 Automatic image classification can assist doctors who may be overwhelmed a large amount of cases everyday, to make a decision quickly and avoid diagnose.
 And machine may even do better than human on some diseases.

 We can assume that our ML model will face routine tasks as in many other ML usage scenarios, involving data drift and version control.
-In our first step of CI/CD, we want to build a semi-automatic workflow which can retain model with neweast data and return output automatically.
+In our first step of CI/CD, we want to build a semi-automatic workflow which can retain model with newest data and return output automatically.

 The procedure of task 2 is as follows:
 - Step 1: we use AWS S3 bucket to store our data, including data for model training, testing and unlabeled data from a prediction task.